rbrogan/tcl-gen/test/README-test.txt

      Tests for the command Raise.
 registryexists.test
+     Tests for the command RegistryExists. registryforeach.test
-     Tests for the command RegistryExists. registryprint.test
+     Tests for the command RegistryForEach. registryprint.test
      Tests for the command RegistryPrint. registrytree2dict.test
+     Tests for the command RegistryTree2Dict. registrywith.test
+     Tests for the command RegistryWith. registrywitheach.test
-     Tests for the command RegistryTree2Dict. reloadpackage.test
+     Tests for the command RegistryWithEach. reloadpackage.test
      Tests for the command ReloadPackage. retzeroifempty.test